You @ Waterloo Day schedule

 Campus bus tours

-Hop on (and off!) our shuttle bus for a guided tour of campus.
-Student guides will be on board to highlight key points of interest and answer your questions.
+Student guides on each bus will highlight points of interest.
 Stay on for the whole tour (approximately 20 minutes) or hop on and off at our various shuttle stops.
 Tours start from the Mike and Ophelia Quantum-Nano Centre (QNC) every 20 minutes (see the map in the event guide, available on arrival).

 Faculty tours